 [CID 56]

-When a Relay (Relay STA or Relay AP) receives a valid Short Data frame with the Relayed Frame field in the Frame Control field set to 1, and RESPONSE_INDICATION set to Long Response, the Relay may acknowledge the received Short Data frame using the Implicit or Explicit ACK procedure.
+When a Relay (Relay STA or Relay AP) receives a valid Short Data frame with the Relayed Frame field in the Frame Control field set to 1, the Relay may acknowledge the received Short Data frame using the Implicit or Explicit ACK procedure.

+A Relay shall not acknowledge the received valid Short Data frame using either Implicit or Explicit ACK procedure if the Relayed Frame field in the Frame Confrol field is set to 0 in the received short Data frame.
 When a Relay receives a valid frame with Relayed Frame field set to 1, Relay shall not acknowledge the received frame using the Implicit ACK procedure.

 When Relay STA receives a valid frame with Relayed Frame field set to 0, Relay STA shall not acknowledge the received frame using the Implicit ACK procedure.